nschlia/ffmpegfs/INSTALL.md

 Then follow the steps under "Building FFmpegfs yourself".
 If you do not remove the repository version, your self-build could inadvertently be up- or downgraded when a new version becomes available from the repository.

-To switch from a source build to a repository installation change to the build directory and do
+To switch from a source build to a repository installation, change to the build directory and do

 ```
 make uninstall